Hastings Shade: Deputy Chief

 Shade served one term as deputy chief of the Cherokee Nation, from 1999 to 2003, with Chad Smith.
 In an unusual political move, Shade ran independently for deputy chief in 2003 but did not win the election.
 During his time in office, he helped develop the Cherokee Nation's language programs, specially the Cherokee language immersion programs for school children.

 Personal

 Shade was considered a fullblood Cherokee.
 However, since he was a sixth-generation descendant of Sequoyah, the inventor of the Cherokee syllabary, he no doubt had a degree of European ancestry, as Sequoyah himself was not a full blood Cherokee.
 Hastings was married to Loretta Shade, also a master level fluent speaker of the Cherokee language.
 Together they lived in Lost City, outside of Hulbert, Oklahoma.
 Shade died on February 9, 2010, in Tulsa, Oklahoma.
 "He foremost was a gentleman and a traditionalist who was fluent in Cherokee language and conversant in Cherokee thought.
 He was a teacher," said Chad Smith.

+Dideyohvsdi

+Cherokee Earth Dwellers by Christopher B Teuton and Hastings Shades describes teachings and the process of learning from within a Cherokee cultural context, where teaching and learning are entwined.
+Speaking of Hastings, "He would say 'This is a teaching.'.
+He would never say 'I'm a teacher," according to Hastings' son Larry Shade.
+Hastings' grandfather Charley Smith modeled this by encouraging Hastings to be aware of his surroundings, be attentive as Charley pointed out the creatures and spoke their names, shared their stories, and asked Hastings to listen to their sounds.
+"Grandpa would say: 'Nitsadulihv'i tsadetlosgwasdi.
+Tla yidetlosgwasdi."
+That is "If you want to learn, you'll learn.
+If you don't want to learn, you won't learn," as recounted by Hastings widow, Loretta Shade.